timofeic/amplify-blog/README.md

 1. Add a field called "title" with type "String"
 1. Add another field called "content" with the same type.
 1. Click "Save and deploy".
 Wait for the backend to deploy, it will take a couple minutes.
+1. Meanwhile, navigate to the "Content" page and add some posts.
-1. In the top right, click "Local setup instructions"
+1. Once the backend has been deployed, in the top right, click "Local setup instructions"
 1. Copy the `amplify pull` command and paste it in your terminal and follow the instructions in the browser.
 Back on the CLI:

         Choose your default editor